 Archaeological Museum

-The Archaeological Museum of Chania is housed in the Venetian Church of St. Francis, which used later as a Turkish mosque.
-This museum exhibits archaeological discoveries from western Crete dating back as far as Neolithic times all the way to Roman times.
+The Archaeological Museum of Chania is housed in the Venetian Church of St. Francis, which was used later as a Turkish mosque.
+This museum exhibits archaeological discoveries from western Crete dating as far back as Neolithic times to Roman times.

 Displayed in the museum is a plethora of artefacts including ceramics, pottery, metalwork, jewellery, coins, mosaics, and sculptures.